vishalvinayT/Database_Backend_API/README.md

 # Database_Backend_API

-The main goal of this project is to create an web-api which acts as an interface between the user and database where user can perform CRUD operations on database of the ProductManagementSystem.
-The api is built using the python framework(FastAPI, SQLalchemy) and this application on the docker container.
+* Creation of web-api interface between user and database
+* Creation of interface to perform CRUD operations on the DB
+* Built the backend using python frameworks(FastAPI, SQLalchemy)
+* Logging of the requests and responses
+* Deployment of the application on a docker container